learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_Navigation.md

 export default App;
 ```
-In the example above, fucntion Page define a screen for our application.
-We have added this screen into our navigation stack in App() and we set the inital page when we open the app to this page.
+In the example above, the function Page defines a screen for our application.
+We have added this screen to our navigation stack in App() and we set the initial page when we open the app to this page.

 ### Step 3: Navigation
 In step 2 we created a `Screen` component of Page.
-All the `Screen` component have a prop `navigation` automatically, adn this prop have different functions in which we could use to perform navigation actions.
-The function we will used for basic navigation is `navigate`.
+All the `Screen` component have a prop `navigation` automatically, and this prop have different functions which we could use to perform navigation actions.
+The function we will use for basic navigation is `navigate`.

 The `navigate` method is used to navigate to another screen given the screen name.